- 2013-14 - Head Coach

 Jacksonville University – 4 / 2006, 2007, 2009, 2011

-Tim Montez enters his first season as Head Coach of the Jacksonville University baseball program in 2014.
+Tim Montez will enter his second season as Head Coach of the Jacksonville University baseball program in 2015.

 A 27-year coaching veteran, Montez took over the storied program at the conclusion of the 2013 season.
 The Dolphins Associate Head Coach since 2007, he has spent the past eight years on the JU staff and is widely regarded as one of the top pitching coaches and recruiters in the nation.